This page is from APP, the official source of professional practice for policing.

 The FLO is responsible for:

-- acting as the initial link between the family and the senior identification manager (SIM)
+- acting as the initial link between the family and the SIM

-- maintaining a written log of all contact with the family and other parties connected to the family, eg, solicitors
+- maintaining a written log of all contact with the families and their representatives

 - facilitating contact with other statutory and voluntary agencies